ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 ## Water demand, abstraction and consumption

-LISFLOOD distinguishes between water demand, water abstraction, and actual water consumption.
+LISFLOOD distinguishes between water demand, water abstraction, actual water consumption and return flow.
 The difference between water abstraction and water consumption is the water return flow.
-Abstractions are typically higher than demands due to losses during transport: e.g. leakage in the public supply network, transmission losses during irrigation water transport.
-Consumptions are typically lower than demands, since only a part of the water evaporates and is lost, and another part is return to the system later on.
+Abstractions are typically higher than demands due abstraction limitations (e.g. ecological flow constraints or general availability issues) and/or due to losses during transport from the source of the abstraction to the final destination: e.g. leakage in the public supply network, and transmission losses during irrigation water transport.
+Water consumption per sector is typically lower than water demand per sector, since only a part of the water evaporates and is lost, and another part is returned to the system later on.

 Water demand files for each sector need to be created, in mm per timestep per gridcell, so typically:
 -   dom.nc (mm per timestep per gridcell) for domestic water demand